hongjx175/MarkdownEditor/README.md

 # MarkdownEditor
- A markdown editor create by Qt C++
+ A markdown editor created by Qt C++